r3wt/jqMVC/README.md

 # jqMVC.js

-jqMVC.js is a SPA framework designed for usage with jQuery.
+jqMVC.js is a MVC/SPA framework designed for usage with jQuery.

 ---